 “You need to understand your values and valuables.
 You need to protect your valuables and promote your values.” – Andy Thurai

 “Build a transparent base API platform that developers can trust.
 You don’t want to be the unreliable base API that brings everyone else down.” – Mehdi Medjaoui

 “Trust is based on openness and transparency of the platform, not based on deprecation and versioning.” – Mehdi Medjaoui

 “It is organization’s core business that is valuable.
 The APIs are just a channel into that.” – Guillaume Balas

 If you weren’t lucky enough to attend this event in Spain, there will be other events in other locations later this year.
-As Kin Lane mentioned in a recent blog post, these events are spreading to new cities and are a great format for networking about APIs.
+These events are spreading to new cities and are a great format for networking about APIs.
 Also, video of my talk should be posted soon.
-In the meantime, check out this webinar I did with Mashery and Capital One entitled Five Steps to Building an Enterprise Class API Program.

 – Andy Thurai (Twitter: @AndyThurai)